What could be more torturous for an affair victim than to think they somehow don’t measure up to the paramour?

 - should i tell the paramour\s wife husband is with my wife (2)

-- how to keep a paramour (2)
+- reasons not to have a paramour (2)

 - BEING A PARAMOUR WRONG?
 (1)